usc-isi-i2/kgtk/docs/transform/ifnotempty.md

   -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         The KGTK output file.
 (May be omitted or '-' for stdout.)
+  --reject-file REJECT_FILE
+                        The KGTK file for input records that fail the filter.
+                        (Optional, use '-' for stdout.)
   --columns FILTER_COLUMN_NAMES [FILTER_COLUMN_NAMES ...]
                         The columns in the file being filtered (Required).
   --count [True|False]  Only count the records, do not copy them.